 Setting Boundaries: The Ultimate Self-Care Technique During Challenging Times

-I never imagined that sweating on my Peloton on a Monday morning would lead to a profound realization about emotional regulation.
-But there I was, pushing through another tough cardio session, when it hit me—exercise is more than a physical activity; it’s an emotional stabilizer, a mindset shifter, and a resilience builder.
-For female entrepreneurs, especially those managing ADHD or a perpetually busy brain, it’s an absolute game-changer.
+Something I share with many other adults with ADHD is how often I have “ah ha” moments when I am in motion.
+Sweating on my Peloton on a recent Monday morning lead to a profound realization about emotional regulation that I want to share with you.
+Exercise is more than a physical activity; it’s an emotional stabilizer, a mindset shifter, and a resilience builder.
+For those managing ADHD or a perpetually busy brain, it can be an absolute game-changer.

-When I first got my Peloton, I realized how easy it was to eliminate excuses.
+Even after the pandemic ended and we moved to Palm Springs to a development that has it’s own fitness center, I found myself skipping workouts.
+My routines had been disrupted and I just couldn’t seem to get back on track.
+So, I bought a Peloton.
 No more “I don’t have time” or “the gym is too far.”
-Having access to high-quality workouts right in my own home removed all the barriers I used to let myself off the hook.
+Having access to high-quality workouts right in my own home removed the barriers I used to let myself off the hook.
 But what I didn’t expect was how much consistency in exercise would do for my emotional health.

 You want to know what else helps with emotional regulation?
 Meditation.
 For years, I avoided meditation because the thought of sitting still and trying to “clear my mind” sounded impossible.
 My ADHD brain wasn’t built for that—or so I thought.
 But once I discovered ADHD-friendly approaches to meditation, like short guided sessions, everything changed.
 It became less about emptying my mind and more about anchoring myself in the present moment.
 Over time, this small, consistent practice began to enhance my ability to regulate emotions and respond calmly to challenges.
 And, just like exercise, there are many types of meditation (including walking meditation) so the one you will do is the one for you.